IBM-Bluemix-Docs/go/index.md

 3. Select **{{site.data.keyword.texttospeechshort}}**, and click **Next**.
 4. Select the Lite pricing plan, and click **Create**.

-You can see that the [Watson Developer Cloud Go SDK](https://github.com/watson-developer-cloud/go-sdk){: external} dependency is added to the `Gopkg.toml` file, and simple instrumentation code is available for the service in the `services/` directory.
+You can see that the [Watson Developer Cloud Go SDK](https://github.com/watson-developer-cloud/go-sdk){: external} dependency is added to the `go.mod` file, and simple instrumentation code is available for the service in the `/resources` directory.
 Additionally, configuration information for accessing the service credentials in the respective environments is included.

 To download the code, click **Download code** on the App details page.
 The downloaded code comes with the [Watson Developer Cloud Go SDK](https://github.com/watson-developer-cloud/go-sdk){: external} included, and some basic initialization code.